Mermaid Parade, now in its 40th year, set to return after two cancellations

 Adam Rinn, who became artistic director for CIUSA this past winter, is excited for thousands of parade-goers who can once again celebrate on the streets of Coney.

-“We’re thrilled that Coney Island USA’s Mermaid Parade will be back to the in-person event that everyone has come to know and love for the past 40 years,” he told this paper.
+“We’re thrilled that Coney Island USA’s Mermaid Parade will be back to the in-person event that everyone has come to know and love for the past 40 years,” he told the Eagle.
 “The participants have had two years of pent-up creative energy, so expect to see some of the best and most colorful costumes, floats and of course sea creatures.”

 According to the organization, the parade was designed to “bring mythology to life for local residents who live on streets named Mermaid and Neptune, create self-esteem in a district that is often disregarded as ‘entertainment’ and let artistic New Yorkers find self-expression in public.”